ModaOperandi/agora/recommendations/service-mesh.md

 ## Goal

 The ultimate goal is for all existing services, both legacy and current platforms, to have access to token authorization without needing to implement it per service.
-The best case scenario is that all existing services will be able to integrate with Istio deployed on EKS, regardless of their underlying platform.
-If this is not easily achievable, we will use a combination of AWS API gateway for legacy services, and Istio for services on EKS.

 ## Proposed Architecture